gumaerc-testorg/3.091-fall-2018/content/pages/syllabus.md

 ## Textbook

 The main text for this course is: *General Chemistry: Principles, Patterns, and Applications* by Bruce Averill and Patricia Eldredge.
-It is available to purchase in various formats on [FlatWorld](https://students.flatworldknowledge.com/course/2586417).
-This book is also available from [the Open Textbook Library](https://open.umn.edu/opentextbooks/textbooks/general-chemistry-principles-patterns-and-applications) for free under a CC BY-NC-SA license.
+It is available to purchase in various formats on {{% resource_link "b2a957dc-8328-4e77-9467-f23cd962b62e" "FlatWorld" %}}.
+This book is also available from {{% resource_link "959d4752-ffee-4c4d-a90b-e552a5072073" "the Open Textbook Library" %}} for free under a CC BY-NC-SA license.

 ## Homework